 The estimated savings from merging pension systems, which would require state legislation, would come from reduced staffing made possible by greater administrative efficiencies, lower fees for investment fund advisors and program managers due to better bargaining power, interagency savings, and real estate savings.
 The city could also realize additional annual savings as a result of fewer audits by the Comptroller, and greater efficiencies in the Office of Actuary and other oversight agencies.
 There would be significant one-time costs of moving, training, portfolio rebalancing, and other transition expenses if this option were implemented.
-Allowing for these first year costs, the option would realize \$18.9 million in savings in 2017, increasing in the following years to \$36.3 million and \$38.8 million in 2018 and 2019, respectively.
+Allowing for these first year costs, the option would realize \$19 million in savings in the first year, increasing to \$39 million two years later.

-PROPONENTS MIGHT ARGUE that given the broad overlap in the functions of the systems, it is wasteful to maintain separate administrative staffs in separate office spaces.
+Proponents might argue that given the broad overlap in the functions of the systems, it is wasteful to maintain separate administrative staffs in separate office spaces.
 Proponents could point out that the main differences between the police and fire pension systems relate only to actuarial assumptions and a few plan provisions.
 They could also note that recent pension reforms (Chapter 18) have placed almost all new BERS and NYCERS employees in the same retirement plan, thus facilitating any merger.
 Moreover, for BERS members who joined the pension plan prior to Chapter 18, there are plans in TRS and/or NYCERS with little, if any, differences regarding eligibility determination, benefit calculation, or credit for service time.
 Finally, many could advocate for this option because it achieves pension reform savings without adversely affecting retirement system members.